 Interested in tankless water heaters as a solution for your hot water havoc in your home?
 Here is what you need to know.
 Chances are, if you are a homeowner, you have probably heard a great deal about tankless water heaters already.
 Having been around for nearly 100 years now, these nifty inventions have really only exploded in popularity in the past couple of decades.
 Find out about our Water Heater Installation Special.

 If you have noticed your hot water running cold quicker than usual, or if it is taking longer to heat up in the first place, you may be in the market for a new water heater.
 You may also be wondering if switching to a tankless water heater is worth the investment.
 If that’s the case, we have compiled a list of reasons you might want to consider making this switch, and what the benefits of doing so are.
 Let’s check them out!

 A traditional water heater involves a tank that houses a certain amount of water that it keeps warm at all times.
-This requires a lot of energy and only the amount of water held in the tank can be heated at once, which limits the supply of hot water.
+This requires a lot of energy.
+Only the amount of water held in the tank can be heated at once, which limits the supply of hot water.
 These water heaters can take up a lot of room, and are rather unsightly, so places to put them within your home are fairly limited.

 Tankless water heaters, on the other hand, only require energy when a hot water faucet is turned on.
 Instead of heating a large portion of water at once, they house mechanics that heat water as it flows through the heater itself.
 This allows for an endless supply of hot water and almost instant access to it.
 In addition, they can save on space and can be installed closer to where you utilize hot water the most, which is optimal for peak hot water performance.